Aylos9er/Aspect/cookbooks/crystal_preferred_orientation_olivine_fraters_billen_2021/doc/crystal_preferred_orientation_olivine_fraters_billen_2021.md

 the mantle's motion/deformation, we can then use seismic anisotropy observations to infer mantle's deformation.

-People care about rock fabric developments under simple shear because it may provide a bridge that links seismic anisotropy observations to the flows in the upper mantle that accommodate plate motions.
+Olivine is a major mineral of the Earth's upper mantle where continuous deformation takes place.
+People care about olivine fabric developments under simple shear as it may provide a bridge that links seismic anisotropy observations to the flows in the upper mantle that accommodate plate motions.
 Indeed, high temperature and pressure lab experiments using Griggs apparatus to investigate olivine fabrics developments